-- 1) A bid evaluation committee must

-- a) evaluate bids in accordance with

-- i) the specifications for a specific procurement; and
+- 1) A bid evaluation committee must - a) evaluate bids in accordance with - i) the specifications for a specific procurement; and - ii) the points system set out in terms of paragraph 27(2)(f). - iii) the general criteria to evaluate technical and financial ability as per Annexure B.

-- ii) the points system set out in terms of paragraph 27(2)(f). - iii) the general criteria to evaluate technical and financial ability as per Annexure B. - iv) the framework for the adjudication of bids as contained in Part B (Preferential Procurement Policy). - b) evaluate each bidder's ability to execute the contract; - c) evaluate the tenders to ensure value for money for the municipality; - d) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears for more than three months and; - e) consider only those bidders who has submitted and complied with the material terms and requirements of the bid documentation; - f) when calculating comparative prices, take into account any discounts which have been offered unconditionally, however, a discount which has been offered conditionally must, despite not being taken into account for evaluation purposes, be implemented when payment is effected; - g) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - h) submit to the adjudication committee a report and reasons in the event of a tender not being awarded. - A bid evaluation committee must as far as possible be composed of - a) Standing members - i) the relevant senior manager (or delegates); - ii) a delegated Manager: Treasury or senior supply chain management practioner; and - iii) any other manager(s). - b) Other members: - i) At least one knowledgeable / professional official from the Directorate for whom the bid is called. - ii) Technical experts, consultants or advisors, provided that these experts may only actively contribute to discussions, but not vote on the items evaluated. - 3) A manager: treasury or a senior supply chain manager practitioner nominated by the CFO will be the chairperson of the Bid Evaluation Committee. - 4) The quorum for each meeting of the Bid Evaluation Committee is at least one senior supply chain management practitioner and a representative of the relevant directorate.
+- iv) the framework for the adjudication of bids as contained in Part B (Preferential Procurement Policy). - b) evaluate each bidder's ability to execute the contract; - c) evaluate the tenders to ensure value for money for the municipality; - d) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears for more than three months and; - e) consider only those bidders who has submitted and complied with the material terms and requirements of the bid documentation; - f) when calculating comparative prices, take into account any discounts which have been offered unconditionally, however, a discount which has been offered conditionally must, despite not being taken into account for evaluation purposes, be implemented when payment is effected; - g) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - h) submit to the adjudication committee a report and reasons in the event of a tender not being awarded. - 3) A bid evaluation committee must, as far as possible, be composed of- - (a) officials from departments requiring the goods or services; and - (b) at least one supply chain management practitioner of the municipality.